- CDL Specific

 Unfortunately, no. If you are within a year of your current license expiring, you can renew your license for the $38.50 renewal fee for a Class D license.
 If you are not within a year of your license expiring, you can get a replacement DL or ID, which costs $25.

-The final enforcement deadline is May 3, 2023.
+The final enforcement deadline is May 7, 2025.
 By this date, all states must be issuing REAL ID compliant licenses or IDs.
-Oklahomans who choose to get a REAL ID need to visit a Department of Public Safety location or tag agency to obtain a REAL ID compliant card before this date to allow enough time for the REAL ID to be sent via mail.
+Oklahomans who choose to get a REAL ID need to visit a Service Oklahoma location or Licensed Operator (formerly tag agency) to obtain a REAL ID compliant card before this date to allow enough time for the REAL ID to be sent via mail.

 REAL ID compliant cards have a gold star in the upper right-hand corner of the card.
 If the card does not have one of these markings, it is not REAL ID compliant and won’t be accepted as proof of identity.

 Oklahomans will have the option of getting a non REAL ID compliant driver license or identification card.
 In place of the star, it will be marked with the words “Not for REAL ID purposes.”